What is lawn fertilization

 Landscaping

-The answer to 'what is lawn fertilization' is the application of fertilizer to your lawn to provide essential nutrients and promote healthy grass growth.
-Lawn fertilization involves spreading a balanced blend of nitrogen, phosphorus, and potassium (the primary macronutrients) over your lawn, either by hand or with a spreader, to supplement the natural nutrients in the soil.
-This helps strengthen the roots, improve color and density, and make the grass more resilient to weeds, pests, and environmental stresses.
+The answer to 'what is lawn fertilization' is the process of applying a nutrient-rich product to a lawn to promote healthy grass growth.
+Lawn fertilization involves spreading a balanced blend of nitrogen, phosphorus, and potassium over the entire lawn, which provides the essential nutrients the grass needs to thrive.
+This helps strengthen the root system, improve color and density, and prevent weed growth and disease.

 Sources